cdown/sshrc/README.md

 If you use tmux frequently, you can make sshrc work there as well.

     $ echo 'SHELL=$SSHHOME/bashsshrc
-      alias tmuxrussell="tmux -S /tmp/russelltmuxserver"
+      alias tmux="tmux -S /tmp/russelltmuxserver"
       alias foo="echo I work with tmux, too"' > ~/.sshrc
     $ sshrc me@myserver
     $ tmuxrussell
     $ foo
     I work with tmux, too

 After the SHELL variable is set, any new tmux server will load your configurations.
 The -S option will start a separate tmux server at /tmp/russelltmuxserver.
-You can still use vanilla tmux, but don't start the first shell on the standard tmux server (as long as `tmux ls` is nonempty you're okay) without running `unset SHELL`.
-Otherwise your server's coinhabitants will get your configurations when they log into the tmux server you created.
+Don't try to access the vanilla tmux server when your SHELL environment variable set: if the server isn't already running, other users will get your configurations with their own sessions.